LucasBoTang/ModularGAN/README.md

 #### 5. Cofiguration
 Cofiguration (e.g. batch size, number of residual blocks) could be customized easily by using argparse.

+##### Model configuration

+--crop_size: image crop size

+--image_size: image resolution

+--e_conv_dim: number of conv filters in the first layer of Encoder

+--d_conv_dim: number of conv filters in the first layer of Discriminator

+--e_repeat_num: number of residual blocks in Encoder

+--t_repeat_num: number of residual blocks in Transformer

+--d_repeat_num: number of strided conv layers in Discriminator

+'--lambda_cls: weight for domain classification loss

+--lambda_cyc: weight for reconstruction loss

+--lambda_gp: weight for gradient penalty

+--attr_dims: separate attributes into different modules

+--selected_attrs: selected attributes for the CelebA dataset

+--batch_size: mini-batch size

+--num_epochs: number of total iterations for training D

+--num_epochs_decay: number of iterations for decaying lr

+--g_lr: learning rate for Generation

+--d_lr: learning rate for Discrimination

+--n_critic: number of D updates per each G update

+--beta1: beta1 for Adam optimizer

+--beta2: beta2 for Adam optimizer

+--lr_update_step: step of update learning rate

+--resume_epoch: resume training from this step

+##### Test configuration

+--test_epoch: test on this epoch

+--mode: train or test

+--use_tensorboard: use tensorboard or not

+##### Directories

+--image_dir: directory of images

+--attr_path: file path of attributes

+--log_dir: directory of logs

+--model_save_dir: directory to save model checkpoints

+--sample_dir: directory to save samples

+--result_dir: directory to save results

+##### Sample step size

+--log_step: step of log

+--sample_step: step of sample

+--model_save_step: step of saving model checkpoints

 <br />

 ### Result